 New-ManagementRoleAssignment -Role <RoleIdParameter> -App <String> -CustomResourceScope <String>User the following values for the parameters in the command above.

-RoleIDParameterisApplication Calendars.ReadWriteAppisClientIDCustomResourceScopeis the-Namevalue you created as the management scope in the Create a New Management Scope procedure
+RoleIDParameterisApplication Mail.ReadWriteAppisClientIDCustomResourceScopeis the-Namevalue you created as the management scope in the Create a New Management Scope procedure

-Repeat Step 1 for each of the following Roles, substituting the following RoleIDParameters in the PowerShell command in Step 1:
+Repeat Step 1 for each of the following Role, substituting the following RoleIDParameters in the PowerShell command in Step 1:

 Verify permissions